 Remember that the Book of Acts is really a sequel.
 This is Book Two.
 We’ve had Jesus on Earth.
 That was Luke’s Gospel.
 Now this is Jesus in Heaven.
-So Book Two begins (Acts 1.1-2):
+So Book Two begins (verses 1-2):

-In the first book, O Theophilus, I have dealt with all that Jesus began to do and teach, until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen.
+In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen. (v1-2)

 There is obviously something profound about the Ascension; it is a profound mystery.
 But whatever we might feel unable to say about it, it was certainly, as Luke shows us, a final event.
 It was the last of the appearances of Christ to his disciples.
 It was the signal that the end of Jesus’ resurrection appearances had come.

 The ascension is an unusual, indeed unique, historical fact.
 But Luke is clear: fact it is.
 This happened.
 If we’d been there, we’d have seen it too.